Class LabeledIntTreeMap

 Parameters:

-lim - an object to clone.
+lim - a map to clone.

 Returns: